goteamup/backend-take-home-template/README.md

 # Intro

-Gymtastic is small fitness center with big dreams of helping their community become active and healthy.
-They've been using an Excel spreadsheet to manage their business, but they'd like to build a more powerful system using Python, Django, Django REST Framework and SQL.
+Gymtastic is a small fitness center with big dreams of helping their community become active and healthy.
+They've been using an Excel spreadsheet to manage their business, but they'd like your help to build a more powerful system using Python, Django, Django REST Framework and SQL.

-So far, they've built some basic models and endpoints for class types, class sessions, customers and bookings.
-An example of a class type is yoga, and a class session would be specific date and time for a yoga class.
+So far, they've built some basic models and endpoints for [class types](classes/models.py), [class sessions](classes/models.py), [customers](customers/models.py) and [bookings](bookings/models.py).
+An example of a class type is yoga, and a class session is specific date and time for a yoga class.
 Bookings link customers to the class sessions they attend.

 Please follow the setup steps below and follow the project instructions to help Gymtastic grow their business.